 8. Wrapping up One-time Migration & Checking Data Due for Delta Migration

 Once the first phase of Box to Microsoft 365 migration (one-time migration) is completed, it’s important to check data that’s due for delta migration (also known as incremental migration).

 During the one-time migration phase, several data get modified as your company’s operations continue.
-And in order to make sure that the data migration to Microsoft 365 is precise and up to date, it’s important to update modifications in the migrated data via delta migration.
+And to make sure that the data migration to Microsoft 365 is precise and up to date, it’s vital to update modifications in the migrated data via delta migration.

-For example, if some changes are made in a document during migration, it’s important that all those changes get reflected in the same document that’s migrated to Microsoft 365.
+For example, if some changes are made in a document during migration, all those changes must be reflected in the same document migrated to Microsoft 365 via delta migration.

 9. Initiating Delta Migration

 During one-time Box to Office 365 migration that takes one week or more, a lot of data will be modified, including making changes in files and folders.